 64. The originator and the sponsor shall make available data on static and dynamic historical default and loss performance, such as delinquency and default data, for substantially similar exposures to those being securitised.

-Representations of compliance with this provisions are contained in §(w) of "COMPLIANCE WITH STS REQUIREMENTS", in the section containing a description of "The Intercreditor Agreement" and in the section headed "GENERAL INFORMATION", subsection "Transparency requirements under the EU Securitisation Regulation".
+Representations of compliance with this provisions are contained in §(w) of "COMPLIANCE WITH STS REQUIREMENTS", in the section containing a "Description of the Intercreditor Agreement" and in the section headed "GENERAL INFORMATION", subsection 6.